mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 New Algorithms
 --------------

 - :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` will calculate all 4 terms in self attenuation corrections following the Paalman and Pings formalism.
-Simple shapes are supported: ``FlatPlate``, ``Cylinder``, ``Annulus``.
+Simple shapes are supported: ``FlatPlate``, ``Cylinder``, and ``Annulus``.
 Both elastic and inelastic, as well as direct and indirect geometries, are supported.
 - :ref:`ISISJournalGetExperimentRuns <algm-ISISJournalGetExperimentRuns>` returns run information for a particular experiment from ISIS journal files.
 - :ref:`LoadILLPolarizedDiffraction <algm-LoadILLPolarizedDiffraction>` reads raw NeXuS ILL files for D7 instrument data.